 Basic Information

-The Appalachian National Scenic Trail, generally known as the Appalachian Trail or simply The A.T., is a 2193-mile hiking trail in the eastern United States, extending between Springer Mountain in Georgia and Mount Katahdin in Maine.
-Along the way, the trail passes through the states of Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont and New Hampshire, and Maine.
+The Appalachian National Scenic Trail, generally known as the Appalachian Trail or simply The A.T., is a 2195.1-mile (as of 2024) hiking trail in the eastern United States, extending between Springer Mountain in Georgia and Mount Katahdin in Maine.
+Along the way, the trailĀ passes through the states of Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont and New Hampshire, and Maine.

 Hikers who are attempting to complete the entire trail in a single season are termed thru-hikers; those who traverse the trail during a series of separate trips are known as “section-hikers.”
 The trail’s rugged terrain and cold weather conditions during the spring and fall make thru-hiking an extremely demanding experience.
 Only about 20% of those who make the attempt actually report to the Appalachian Trail Conservancy that they have done so.
 Completion of the trail generally requires five to seven months, although some have done it in as little as three months, and several “trail runners” have completed the trail in less time.
 Trail-runners almost always tackle the AT with automobile support teams, generally without backpacks, and frequently without camping in the woods.